 2 fresh eggs

-1) (optional) Marinate the meat with oyster sauce, flavored soy sauce, dark soy sauce and sugar, and leave in the refrigerator over night.
+1) (optional) Marinate the meat with flavored soy sauce, dark sweet soy sauce and oyster sauce and sugar if you use them, and leave in the refrigerator overnight.
 This process makes the meat taste so much better and will leave much less juice in the wok.

 2) Pile the cooked rice on two plates.
 Add 1 tablespoon vegetable oil in the wok, set it over high heat (and don’t forget to turn your exhaust fan on!)